PreP-Ex

 The Project

 In cooperation with the Canadian Organization for the Prevention of Extremism (OPV), modus|zad looks into rising movements of sovereignism and anti-authority extremism.
 The aim of the first project phase is to get an precise overview of the respective movements and current dynamics in the two countries.
 The project not only talks to experts, examines social media content and entails a survey for loved ones, but also interviews adherents themselves.
 This approach reveals important perspectives that provide new insights into the motivations of supporters and the appeal of sovereignist and anti-authority extremist narratives.
 The knowledge collection will be used to provide information to relevant actors in the field.
-Information will be provided in three different formats:
+The results of our research are presented in three formats: